pulibrary/rdss-handbook/globus.md

 ## Contacting Globus for support
   To contact globus for support either email them (SUPPORT@GLOBUS.ORG), or contact them via their [Help Page](https://app.globus.org/help)

+  When using the Help page click "Check Support Ticket Status".
+You'll need to create an account on their support system (zendesk).
+You can submit tickets and keep track of them via this option.
+You can also include attachments.
+Try to request that Francis is added to the thread when you submit a support ticket.

 ## Configuring Globus

 ### Prequisites